-Business development in 2021 has become an inseparable part of every successful startup & business.
+Business development in 2022 has become an inseparable part of every successful startup & business.
 It seems that nothing can progress without the presence of a business developer and his/her special skills.
-The level of sophistication and attention to details a professional business developer brings into the business ecosystem is the master key to the success of that business or startup.
+The level of sophistication and attention to detail a professional business developer brings into the business ecosystem is the master key to the success of that business or startup.

 In this article, we are going to have an in-depth look into the skills business developers should have to be able to devise plans to make businesses better.
 The skills mentioned in this article are mostly the general skills across all business developers regardless of their areas of specialties.
 Some business developers may need even more skills and that depends on the complexity and difficulty of their projects and businesses.